cryptodevhub/site/wiki/nfts.md

 The [NFT School](https://nftschool.dev/) is a community-driven website dedicated to cover all aspects of NFTs.
 Browsing through it you'll find resources to learn basic NFT concepts, in-depth tutorials as well as references and recommendations.

 NFT School is an Open Source project so everyone is encouraged to update the website and contribute to the project.

+## Building a Full Stack NFT Marketplace

+This [blog post](https://dev.to/dabit3/building-scalable-full-stack-apps-on-ethereum-with-polygon-2cfb) written by Nader Dabit teaches you everything you need to know to build and launch your own EVM-based NFT Marketplace.

+Working through it you'll use technologies like Next.js, Tailwind CSS, Solidity, Hardhat, Ethers.js and IPFS to create your own ERC-721 Smart Contract, publish the NFT to IPFS and display it via a frontend written in React.

+The codebase for the project can be found on [GitHub](https://github.com/dabit3/polygon-ethereum-nextjs-marketplace/).
+If you're a visual learner you can check out the accompanying [YouTube video](https://www.youtube.com/watch?v=GKJBEEXUha0).